pyGuru123/Python-Games/Egg Catching Game/README.md

 pip install pygame
 ```

+pygame is already installed in pydroid3, no installation required.

 ## Usage

-Double click the game.py to open the game, the game will automatically start.
-The game has two modes, game mode and info mode, both can be selected from the right sidebar.
-In game mode you have to clear all the cards by selecting same type of cards while in info mode you can get information related to a certain fruit.
+Navigate and click main.py to open the game in pydroid3, tap anywhere to start the game.
+The objective of the game is jump and pass through the poles without touching them.

 Controls:
-* Use Mousemotion to move & Left Mouse key to click Cards.
+* Tap on the screen to make the bird jump.

 ## Contributing